Fudan-iGEM/2024-wiki/src/design.md

 #### Increase Heavy Metal Tolerance

-Inspired by natural mechanisms of *Helicobacter pylori*’s histidine-rich proteins, we designed our *E. coli* to express Hpn and metallothioneins.
+Inspired by natural mechanisms of *Helicobacter pylori*'s histidine-rich proteins, we designed our *E. coli* to express Hpn and metallothioneins.
 These proteins help sequestering nickel ions, reducing cytosolic toxicity and thereby improving cell survival in nickel-rich environments.

 #### Increase Phage Resistance